 We are celebrating our 26th Anniversary!
-After lots of bumps through the years, here’s our best tips on how to have a great marriage with this Christian marriage advice!
+After lots of bumps through the years, here’s our top 10 keys to a successful marriage!
 I’m not saying we are experts by any stretch of the imagination, but over 2 1/2 decades of being together teaches you a LOT about love – what to do and what not to do.
 Through these two posts, I hope to share the knowledge we’ve gained over the years to help keep you out of some of the pitfalls and traps we found ourselves in!
 So read along!
 And I’d love to hear YOUR advice in the comments!

 Anyone who knows Ryan and I in the early years knows WE COULD FIGHT.
 We both have very strong personalities and often that brought about fireworks .
 Early on, we developed “rules of engagement”.

 Pretty soon after we were married, we decided we would not call names.
 When I was growing up, my mom NEVER let us call each other names.
 It’s interesting what kids will do though.
 I remember one day in particular, my brother and I were arguing and I called him a dirty old sock.
 He retaliated with calling me a whacked up piece of paper that someone spit on.
 I ran sobbing to tell mom!
 It just goes to show that even being creative with name calling is still hurtful!